michaelrambeau/stateofjs-hq/cli/README.md

 node cli aggregate
 ```

-The following files will be created:
+As a result of the aggregation, the following files will be created:

 ```
 ./output